 Generally yes, but many factors have to be taken into account.
 In most cases you will still need to apply for the program for the following term and meet all deadlines, but there are sometimes exceptions if you are staying on the same program in the same location.
 In some situations it is not possible to stay abroad longer due to visa requirements.
 You should email your CU Program Manager if you are considering extending your stay.

-- How will my study abroad credit count at CU Boulder?
+- How will my education abroad credit count at CU Boulder?

-- Do study abroad courses count as grades or pass/fail?
+- Do education abroad courses count as grades or pass/fail?